Web Notifications: Top 10 FAQs

 7) Can I personalize web notifications?

 Absolutely.
 If you’re using Urban Airship, you have access to much of the same kinds of message personalization you do with our app push notifications.
-That includes real-time triggers as well as automation, personalization, and custom events.
+That includes real-time automation triggers as well as segmentation and personalization capabilities.
 (Heads up, not all web push providers are making it possible to personalize web notifications.
 If you're evaluating vendors, be sure to ask.)

 8) What do I need to do on the back end of my website to start sending web push notifications?

 You’ll need to do three things -- all of which are straightforward things your web team can get done pretty easily:

 - Include a service worker file in the root directory to handle the push requests and to communicate back to the Urban Airship platform.

 - If your site is not already HTTPS compliant, you'll need at least one HTTPS page.
 We offer a mobile security HTML bridge file.

 Details on how to implement these steps can be found in our Web Notify Docs.

 9) What kinds of messages are best to send through web notifications?